Mix (radio station)

 Mix was a greatest hits radio station in New Zealand, broadcasting music from the 70s, 80s and 90s.
 Mix was owned and operated by New Zealand Media and Entertainment.
 Mix is targeted at 35 to 54-year-olds.
 Its head office and studios were located in central Auckland, alongside New Zealand Media and Entertainment's seven other radio networks.
 In September 2020, Mix was replaced with Gold (see below).

-Mix had just one presenter, Breffni O'Rourke in Nelson.
+Mix had just one presenter; Breffni O'Rourke presented a show based in Nelson.
+Melanie Homer and later Tracey Donaldson also presented a nationwide breakfast show based out of Auckland.
 Mix played a wide variety of music from superstar acts such as Madonna, Prince, Bruce Springsteen, Bryan Adams, Bon Jovi, Crowded House, Queen, Talking Heads, Tom Petty and more.

 History

 Radio i

 The history of Mix dates as far back as the 1960s when a company called Radio International started Radio i in Auckland.
 The station started originally leasing air time on 1ZM, as the New Zealand Broadcasting Corporation had a monopoly on the New Zealand airwaves preventing private broadcasters from operating.

 Radio i was granted a broadcasting licence in 1970, the same year Radio Hauraki was granted the very first private commercial licence in New Zealand.
-It originally broadcast on 1590AM in the Auckland region, but moved to 1330AM in 1978 and then to 1332AM later the same year.
+It originally broadcast on 1590AM in the Auckland region, but moved to 1330AM in 1978, and then to 1332AM on 23 November 1978 with the switch to 9 kHz spacing.
 When the station switched to FM in 1990 the name was changed to Radio i92FM broadcasting on 91.8FM.
 After 3 months on the air on 91.8FM the station moved to its current frequency on 98.2FM and became Radio i98FM.
 Peter Sinclair was among the station's hosts.